Ford Taurus: Sixth generation (2010)

-The 2010 Ford Taurus was revealed at the Detroit International Auto Show in 2009 at Cobo Hall.
+The 2010 Ford Taurus was presented at the Detroit International Auto Show in 2009 at Cobo Hall.
 The press preview of the Taurus and Taurus SHO was held in Asheville, North Carolina, from June 15 to 19, 2009.

-The Ford scored well in test drives and the media was pleased with some of the new features available in the 2010 Ford Taurus.
-Some of these features included all wheel drive, cross traffic alert, collision warning, blind spot monitoring and adaptive cruise control.
-However, others criticized the lack of interior room and reduced sight lines despite its full-sized exterior, and Edmunds noted that the eighth-generation Honda Accord (which competes in the mid-size category) had superior driving dynamics and a more efficient design and offered almost as much interior space as the Taurus despite considerably smaller external dimensions.
+The Taurus scored well in test drives and the media was pleased with some of its new optional features.
+Some of these features included all-wheel drive, cross traffic alert, collision warning, blind spot monitoring, and adaptive cruise control.
+However, others criticized the lack of interior room and reduced sight lines despite its full-sized exterior, and Edmunds noted that the eighth-generation Honda Accord (which competes in the mid-size category) had superior driving dynamics and a more efficient design, while offering almost as much interior space as the Taurus despite considerably smaller external dimensions.

-The base price of the base SE model was $25,995, mid grade SEL $27,995, and top level Limited $31,995.
-Ford hoped to sell 10% to 15% high-performance SHO models.
+The base price of the base SE model was $25,995, mid-level SEL $27,995, and top-level Limited $31,995.
+Ford had hoped to sell 10–15% of the sixth-generation Tauruses as high-performance SHO models.